Meron1216/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script is to list in long format
+This script lists all files and directories in long format and hidden files as well.